kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 #### Without LoadBalancers

-Without a LoadBalancer, you will need to use a NodePort service (refer to the `charts/nginx-ingress-controller/values.yaml` for more information) and set up the DNS records to point to one or many of your cluster nodes.
-You can get a list of external IPs like so:
+If you have [set up KKP to work without LoadBalancer support](#without-loadbalancers), set up the DNS records to point to one or many of your cluster nodes.
+You can get a list of external IPs like this:

 ```bash
 kubectl get nodes -o wide